Thileepan-Ilankumaran/Test_Auction_Audit/README.md

 Several tokens do not revert in case of failure and return false.
 If one of these tokens is used then attacker can withdraw tokens for free.

 Detailed description can be found [here](https://github.com/crytic/slither/wiki/Detector-Documentation#unchecked-transfer).
+Code ---> [here] (https://github.com/Thileepan-Ilankumaran/Test_Auction_Audit/issues/2)

 #### Recommendation